-Often times, we get calls in the customer service department relating to pre-existing conditions.
-They aren't sure they can get travel insurance coverage that covers any pre-existing condition they may have, and they're worried about how that could impact their travel plans.
-In fact, just a few days ago we saw a tweet where someone claimed travel insurance companies do not cover for pre-existing conditions!
-Well, we just had to clear up the confusion, so here is a everything you need to know about pre-existing medical conditions and travel insurance.
+Oftentimes, we get calls in the customer service department relating to pre-existing conditions.
+They aren't sure they can get travel insurance coverage that covers any pre-existing condition they may have, and they're worried about how that could impact their travel plans Here is some helpful information about pre-existing medical conditions and travel insurance.

 What is a pre-existing condition?

-Insurance companies will look-back a certain number of days from the day you purchased your plan to determine whether or not you have pre-existing condition.
+Insurance companies may look-back a certain number of days from the day you purchased your plan to determine whether or not you have a pre-existing condition.
 This is called the "look-back period."
-If you saw a doctor 65 days before the day you bought your travel insurance plan, and their look-back period was only 60 days, then the insurance company would not look-back at the doctor's visit to determine whether your condition was pre-existing.
+For TravelSafe, the look-back period is 60 days.
+This means that if you were treated for a heart condition 180 days ago but have been asymptomatic ever since, this would not be considered a pre-existing condition under the plan.

 Can I Get Travel Insurance Coverage for a Pre-Existing Medical Condition?

 Great news!
 You can get travel insurance coverage for pre-existing medical conditions.
-This comes in the for of a waiver, and we call it the Pre-Existing Medical Conditions Exclusions Waiver.
-It removes, or waives, the exclusion that is in your travel insurance plan for pre-existing medical conditions.
+For TravelSafe, this comes in the form of a waiver, and we call it the Pre-Existing Medical Conditions Exclusions Waiver.
+It removes, or waives, the exclusion that is in your travel protection plan for pre-existing medical conditions.

 Wait!
 How do i get the Pre-Existing Condition Waiver?

 First, not every plan offers this waiver.
 You'll want to be sure the plan you are looking for offers this coverage.
 Also, the Pre-Existing Conditions Waiver is a time-sensitive benefit.
-So, you'll have to purchase your travel insurance plan within a specific time frame from the day you put your first deposit down on your trip, typically between 7-21 days of your first trip deposit.
-For TravelSafe plans, that time frame is the industry high of 21 days.
+So, you'll have to purchase your travel protection plan within a specific time frame from the day your first deposit for your trip is received, which is 21 days for the TravelSafe Classic plan.

-If you book your cruise on May 1st and give the cruise line your first deposit, you may qualify for the Pre-Existing Condition Waiver up to May 22nd.
-Now, you are required to be eligible and approved by your physician for travel at the time your travel insurance premium is paid.
-If your doctor has recommended that you do not travel, the Pre-Existing Condition Waiver will not be included in your travel insurance plan.
+If you book your cruise on May 1st and give the cruise line your first deposit, you may qualify for the Pre-Existing Condition Waiver in the Classic plan up to May 22nd.

 Who does the pre-existing condition apply to?

 We frequently get phone calls regarding this question specifically.
-Often times, travelers wonder if a pre-existing condition of a relative or traveling companion will exclude their trip insurance coverage.
-The only person who the pre-existing condition pertains to is the traveler who the policy was purchased for.
+Oftentimes, travelers wonder if a pre-existing condition of a relative or traveling companion will exclude their trip insurance coverage.
+In addition to you, the exclusion for pre-existing conditions applies to your traveling companions as well as your business partners or family members if they are traveling with you.
+The exclusion does not apply to anyone who is not accompanying you on your trip.